Click on a slider to see content

 Using a GPS there is no chance that you will get lost, and the additional information that appears on the screen means you don’t even hesitate when you come to an intersection or crossroads.
 Your performance on the trails will be exactly the same as if you were following course markers, with the added benefit that you are unlikely to ever take a wrong turn, and you will never get lost, unlike when you are following a marked course.

-The GPS must have a colored screen, be capable of reading memory cards downloaded with maps and have a minimum recording capability of 10,000 track-log points.
+It must have a minimum recording and saving capability of 10,000 track-log points per track.
 An USB interface is also a basic requirement.

 Yes, each racer is responsible for providing his own GPS.